mongodb/docs/source/includes/fact-azure-kms-prereqs.rst

-- If your Azure Key Vault configuration requires it, :azure:`allow access </key-vault/general/network-security>` from :ref:`Atlas IP addresses <atlas-add-inbound-ips>` so that |service| can communicate with your key vault.
+- If your Azure Key Vault configuration requires it, :azure:`allow access </key-vault/general/network-security>` from :ref:`Atlas IP addresses <atlas-add-inbound-ips>` and the public IP addresses or DNS hostnames of your cluster nodes so that |service| can communicate with your key vault.
+If the node IP addresses :ref:`change <faq-public-ip-changes>`, you must update your configuration to avoid connectivity interruptions.